Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 The tallit clips come in different designs, sizes, and shapes.
 They are designed to fit people’s preferences.
 Some are even marked with Jewish symbols while others feature silver or gold square shapes.
 You can also purchase some tallit clips with elegant designs to make your attire more decorative.

 It is also advisable that both your tallit clips and the jewelry you wear complement with each other.
 You may choose those that have birthstones, colored gems, and diamonds.
 You should also base its size on the shawl so the other won’t appear distracting.
-Keep in mind that the tiny tallit clip may be covered with a shawl with thicker waves, so make sure that you always consider its size if you want it to enhance your style.
+Keep in mind that the small tallit clip may be covered with a shawl with thicker waves, so make sure that you always consider its size if you want it to enhance your style.

 Some Jews wear Chai as a medallion.
 Chai in Hebrew means ‘alive,’ ‘life,’ or ‘living.’
 The word consists of Chet Yod, Hebrew letters that represent wealth, longevity, and charity in the customary Judaism.
 This symbol has a numerical value of 18.
 It is where the tradition of Jews came from wherein; they usually provide charity in multiples of 18.
 Even the Kabbalistic texts also show that the letter Chet is linked to the Tree of Life’s 18th path, indicating both influence and intelligence.

 It was first used as an amulet in Eastern Europe in the 18th century.
 In the medieval Kabbalah, Chai was considered the lowest emanation of God.
 A Greek rabbi named Shlomo Halcohen Soloniki also stated in his commentary on the Zohar that it is linked in the Kabbalah’s texts in the 12th century to attribute God’s motivation and will.
 Like Hamsa and Star of David, Chai also has a symbolic representation for Jews.
-Nowadays, chai is mostly used as jewelry due to its unique appearance and interesting background.
+Nowadays, chai is mostly used as jewelry due to its unique appearance and exciting background.

 Chai has been crucial to the lives of the Jews.
 They are encouraged to stay good and maintain their ethical practices.
 They must exhibit thoughtfulness, kindness, and selflessness.
 The celebration of events like bar mitzvahs, Rosh Hashana, Yom Kippur, weddings, and Friday Shabbat services are great ways to anticipate the good things that are about to come.